Basic Data Management in the de.NBI Cloud

 mc ls ibworkshop/YOUR_CONTAINER_NAME

-Tip: You can enable auto completion for the minio client.
-After activiation, the shell needs to be restartet, though.
+Tip: You can enable autocompletion for the MinIO client.
+After activation, the shell needs to be restarted.

 mc --autocompletion